hive/benchmark/CONTRIBUTING.md

  * Code should always have examples and they should be so good that API documents are not required
  * Code should always have API documents.

-`Code style should pass the Code Sniffer rules located at build/phpcs.xml` `Code should pass the phpMD rules  : codesize,controversial,design,naming,unusedcode` `Code style should pass the phpcpd standard rules`

 ## Structure
  * Libraries are for extending not implementing
  * Objects are for implementing